openpnp/openpnp/Advanced-Motion-Control.md

 8. Delete any `POST_VISION_HOME_COMMAND`.

 9. Create a `GET_POSITION_COMMAND`.
-The command must report all axes (for Smoothieware, try M114.2 if it does not work and/or use [my special firmware](https://makr.zone/smoothieware-new-firmware-for-pnp/500/)).
+The command must report all axes (for Smoothieware, you must use [my special firmware](https://makr.zone/smoothieware-new-firmware-for-pnp/500/)).

     `M114 ; get position`